 The series was authorized under The Presidential $1 Coin Act (Public Law 109-145), which was signed by President George W. Bush on December 15, 2005.
 The Act provided for the redesign and issuance of $1 coins honoring the former Presidents of the United States during the period beginning January 1, 2007.
 The new series would seek to revitalize the design of United States coinage and return it to its position as an object of aesthetic beauty.

 The Act included measures to ensure an adequate supply of the coins are available for circulation.
 The Federal Reserve Banks would be required to have unmixed quantities of the coins available to financial institutions during an introductory period for each coin release.
 The Director of the United States Mint was required to increase public awareness of the new dollar coins through various activities and programs.
 These measures helped build a following for the series with collectors, although ultimately the denomination had trouble gaining traction in circulation.
+A stockpile of coins would build up in Treasury vaults leading to the eventual decision to scale back production considerably.

 Provisions were also included in the Act to honor the First Spouses of the United States within a separate coin series.
 The US Mint was authorized to mint and issue one-half ounce 24 karat First Spouse Gold Coins.
 These coins would be released in conjunction with the Presidential Dollars and sold directly by the US Mint.